newrelic/nri-nagios/README.md

-# New Relic Infrastructure Integration for nagios
+# New Relic Infrastructure Integration for Nagios

 Reports the output of service checks